DigitallyGray/DigitallyGray/README.md

 This was my first project project taught me a lot, though it still is a bit of a mess, I didn't even know of proper naming conevntions back then either.
 Might revisit for to allow for checking things off, and adding UI to it.

 #### The second notable one was in Java, simple library CLI & GUI program.
 I'll not really explain this one as I dont really care for it.
 But it has two versions:
 - CLI Version
 - GUI Version (Basically the CLI version but with colours and images)

 Taught me about OOP.
-Not revisiting
+It was only a university project, I'm not revisiting it.

 There was also the... group project.
 Not complete.
 It was a web project, it was also my *first* **ever** ***group project***.
 It used: